dalance/svlint/md/syntaxrules-explanation-module_nonansi_forbidden.md

 There are two ways to declare a module header in SystemVerilog:
-1. ANSI style - newer, neater, more succinct, compatible with IEEE1364-2001.
+1. ANSI style - newer, neater, more succinct, mostly compatible with IEEE1364-2001 (as long as you don't use `localparam`s for ports).
 2. non-ANSI style - additionally compatible with older Verilog (IEEE1364-1995).

 Examples of both styles are given in IEEE1364-2001 (e.g. pages 180 vs 182) and